pingcap/docs-cn/online-deployment-using-ansible.md

 # Deploy TiDB Using TiDB Ansible

+> **Warning:**
+>
+> For production environments, it is recommended that you [deploy TiDB using TiUP](/production-deployment-using-tiup.md).
+Since v4.0, it is not recommended to deploy TiDB using TiDB Ansible.
+You can [import the TiDB cluster deployed by TiDB Ansible to TiUP](/upgrade-tidb-using-tiup.md#import-the-tidb-ansible-cluster-to-tiup).
+>
+> If you only want to try out TiDB and explore new features, refer to [Quick Start Guide](/quick-start-with-tidb.md) or [deploy TiDB using Docker Compose](/deploy-test-cluster-using-docker-compose.md) on a single machine.

 This guide describes how to deploy a TiDB cluster using TiDB Ansible.
 For the production environment, it is recommended to deploy TiDB using TiDB Ansible.

 ## Overview